Dana Stein: In the legislature

 In May 2002, following Governor Parris Glendening's appointment of state delegate Michael Finifter to the Baltimore County Circuit Court, he applied to serve the remainder of Finifter's term in the Maryland House of Delegates.
 The Baltimore County Central Committee voted to nominate Stein in June, and he was appointed by Glendening and sworn in on June 25, 2002.
-Stein ran for a full term in the 2002 Maryland House of Delegates election, in which he was defeated in the Democratic primary by Jon S. Cardin.
+Stein ran for a full term in the 2002 Maryland House of Delegates election, in which he was defeated in the Democratic primary by Jon Cardin.

 In 2006, Stein ran for the Maryland House of Delegates, seeking to succeed state delegate Robert Zirkin, who ran for the Maryland Senate.
 He won the general election on November 8, and was sworn in on January 10, 2007.
 In 2022, Stein was redrawn into District 11B, in which he ran for re-election.

 Stein was the deputy majority whip from 2011 to 2015.
 In May 2023, the house speaker, Adrienne A. Jones, nominated Stein to be speaker pro tempore of the Maryland House of Delegates, succeeding Sheree Sample-Hughes.
+In December 2025, Stein became the acting speaker of the Maryland House of Delegates after Jones announced that she would step down the role.
+He declined to seek his party's nomination for speaker.